xs/codes/src/log/000-on-recurse-center.md

 - [x] get up
 - [x] get out there

-[^1]: In total, three (and a half) distinct projects: a mobile app for running a checkpoint race, an infinite navigable hallway for GLSL shader art piecers, a bezier curve slitscan video project, and a very basic wave function collapse pixel toy.
+[^1]: In total, three (and a half) distinct projects: a mobile app for running a checkpoint race, an infinite navigable hallway for GLSL shader art piecers, a bezier curve slitscan video project, and a very basic wave function collapse bitmap pixel toy.